loop0/coreboot-compile/README.md

-# Docker image to help compiling coreboot
+# Docker image to help compile coreboot

 This image was only tested compiling coreboot version 4.12.
 I intend to update it for newer versions when needed.